sotakao/STUOD_Hackathon_2021/README.md

 ### Acknowledgements

-We would like to thank Ronan Fablet (IMT Atlantique) and Jean-Francois Piolle (IFRMER) for agreeing to help out with the hackathon and especially JF for providing us with the Tropical cyclone and El Nino datasets.
+We would like to thank Ronan Fablet (IMT Atlantique) and Jean-Francois Piolle (IFRMER) for agreeing to help out with the hackathon.
+We thank especially Jean-Francois and Nicolas Reulle (IFREMER) for providing us with the Tropical cyclone and El Nino datasets.